eugenio-santos/cloudnativemicro/storyline.md

   - FaaS
   - Serverless
   - Event-driven
-- Cloud native Pros n Cons
+- Cloud native Pros n Cons (maybe not this)
+- Use cases and ilustrative examples